Stand out from the crowd: here's how to write a good personal statement that will get you noticed

 Now you’ve got a personal statement you’re happy with, you need to make sure there are no mistakes.

-Check it, check it, then check it again.
+Check it, check it a second time, then check it again.

 Once you’ve done that, get someone else to check it, too.